Complex (super)-matrix models with external sources and $q$-ensembles of Chern-Simons and ABJ(M) type: Introduction

 The article is organized as follows.
-In the next section, we analyze the LSZ matrix model and explain its close relation with the Chern--Simons matrix model.
+A field-theoretical background for the matrix model of interest is provided in section \ref{sec:LSZscalar}, where we review the derivation of the LSZ matrix model from a noncommutative scalar theory.
+In section \ref{sec:fuzzytoLSZ} we discuss how the same matrix model emerges as a limit in a different noncommutative field theory, the scalar theory obtained from reduction of a three-dimensional gauge theory in $\R^3 _{\lambda}$.
+After that, we analyze the LSZ matrix model and explain its close relation with the Chern--Simons matrix model in section \ref{sec:CSesLSZ}.
 We emphasize that the connection holds in a generalized sense, as the external matrices are not restricted to come from a kinetic operator of a scalar field theory, and different spectra of the external matrices will be interpreted in terms of different observables in Chern--Simons theory.
 In subsection \ref{sec:fluctuations} we show that the generalized LSZ partition function encodes certain probabilities in the random matrix description of topological invariants computed from Chern--Simons theory.
 Then, in section \ref{sec:super}, we extend the analysis to the sLSZ supermatrix model, and establish an analogous relation between the sLSZ generalized partition function and observables in ABJ theory.
 These are the central results of the present work.
-A field-theoretical background for the matrix model of interest is provided in section \ref{sec:LSZscalar}, where we review the derivation of the LSZ matrix model from a noncommutative scalar theory.
-In section \ref {sec:fuzzytoLSZ} we also discuss how the same matrix models emerges as a limit in a different noncommutative field theory, the scalar theory obtained from reduction of a three-dimensional gauge theory in $\R^3 _{\lambda}$.
-The Appendix \ref{app:Schur} contains technical details about Schur polynomials.
+Finally, the Appendix \ref{app:Schur} contains technical details about Schur polynomials.